carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/vehicle-type/README.md

 ## 📄 Description

-Check if the vehicle type is identified in events when the `move-type` is identified as `Pick-up` or `Shipment-request`.
+Check if the vehicle type is identified in events when the 'move-type' is identified as 'Pick-up' or 'Shipment-request'.

 ## 📂 Implementation